(816) 421-5200

 Federal Criminal Defense Resources

 The Federal court system acts simultaneously alongside State courts, but rarely together on the same case.
 Federal courts conduct criminal trials relating to Federal crimes.
 Be aware that the same criminal misconduct may violate both a State law and a Federal law.
 An example of this is drug possession and distribution.
 The single act of selling drugs violates both State law and Federal law, and exposes the seller to prosecution in both courts.
-Usually, the law enforcement agency investigating the crime makes a choice which prosecutor – state or federal – to whom the case is brought.
+Usually, the law enforcement agency investigating the crime makes a choice which prosecutor – State or Federal – to whom the case is brought.
 But in many instances, defendants face prosecution in both courts, consecutively.
 This gives law enforcement two bites at the apple, so to speak, to ensure the accused faces punishment.

 Being accused of a Federal crime is a serious concern that should not be understated.
 Penalties for breaking Federal law include fines, imprisonment and even capital punishment.